Learn-TypeScript/understanding-typescript/README.md

             - `property`, or
             - `parameter`.
         - It's an instrument for writing code which is then easier to be used by other developers. eg one class gets used correctly, or do some hiden transformation.
-        - A decorator is a function you apply to eg a class when the class is **defined**.
+        - A decorator is a function you apply to e.g. a class when the class is **defined**.
 It's not needed for the class to be instantiated.
         - `Decorator Factories` gives us more power to configure what the decorator does internally.
 When we have multiple Decorator Factories assigned in a class the decorators get executed bottom up.
-        - You cannot use a decorator that is fine tuned for classes, elsewhere.
+        - You cannot use a decorator that is fine tuned for classes, elsewhere, like objects.
         - You can add decorators to: inctance property of a class, to a setter / getter, to a method, or a parameter.
         - [Decorator Evaluation](https://www.typescriptlang.org/docs/handbook/decorators.html#decorator-evaluation)
-        There is a well defined order to how decorators applied to various declarations inside of a class are applied:
+        There is a well defined order to how decorators applied to various declarations inside of a class, are applied:
             - Parameter Decorators, followed by Method, Accessor, or Property Decorators are applied for each **instance** member.
             - Parameter Decorators, followed by Method, Accessor, or Property Decorators are applied for each **static** member.
             - Parameter Decorators are applied for the constructor.
             - Class Decorators are applied for the class.
         - [Class Decorators](https://www.typescriptlang.org/docs/handbook/decorators.html#class-decorators): A Class Decorator is declared just before a class declaration.
 The class decorator is applied to the `constructor` of the class and can be used to `observe`, `modify`, or `replace` a class definition.
 A class decorator **cannot** be used in a declaration file, or in any other ambient context (such as on a declare class).
         - When adding a dec to an `instance` property of a class, the dec gets 2 arguments:
-            - 1. `target` = the istance property prototype.
-Note: if it was a static property, it would infer to the constructor function.
+            - 1. `target` = the istance property `prototype`.
+Note: if it was a static property, it would infer to the `constructor` function.
             - 2. `property name`: a string or symbol...
         - `Property decorators` take 2 args: The first is `target` and it logs this:
             ```js